jakev/mitm-helper-wifi/README.md

 What does this do?
 This configures a 802.11g network on channel 1, using WPA2 PSK/CCMP.
 If this doesn't work for you, check out the next section on overriding.

 #### Users
-If you're connecting multiple devices to your AP, for example, 1 rooted device you'd like to intercept traffic, and 1 device you're not so concerted with all (or the same) traffic, you can define users.
+If you're connecting multiple devices to your AP, for example, 1 rooted device you'd like to intercept traffic, and 1 device you're not so concerned with all (or the same) traffic, you can define users.
 Users are based on MAC addresses.
 By default, `mitm-wifi` supports 5 users: user0 - user4.
 Users can then be applied to whichever proxy rule section you'd like.

-The following adds a host, 00:11:22:33:44:55 to user group "user0":
+The following adds the host 00:11:22:33:44:55 to user group "user0":

 ```
 [Global]